 We sometimes use the words "monthly cycle" to describe periods — but that can make it seem as if all periods happen like clockwork every 4 weeks!
 The truth is, different girls have different cycles.

-A girl's monthly cycle is the number of days from the start of her period to the start of the next one.
+A girl's cycle is the number of days from the start of her period to the start of the next one.
 On average, it's 28 days.
 But cycle lengths vary — some girls have a 24-day cycle, some have a 34-day cycle.
 It's common for girls to skip periods or have periods come at different times, especially in the first few years after beginning menstruation.
 Other things that affect cycles include diet, stress, exercise, and, occasionally, illness.